gregstoll/usStateMap/README.md

 # usStateMap
-React component for displaying colors on a US state map
+React component for displaying colors on a US state map.
+Available on npm as [us-state-map](https://www.npmjs.com/package/us-state-map).

 See the included app for usage, or see [stateElectionMap](https://github.com/gregstoll/stateElectionMap) for another example.